Dunans is open by appointment only, between April–October inclusive, Monday to Friday, 10am – 4pm for tours and visits.

 The Lairds & Ladies tours are at middays on Mondays, Wednesdays and Fridays.

-- We have Special Tours as well if you prefer different times and / or days - Special tours can also be booked for Saturday mornings.
+- We have Special Tours as well if you prefer different times and / or days - Special tours can also be booked for Saturday mornings, between February and November inclusive.

 - Because we open by appointment only you will need to book if you prefer just a visit without a tour.